paps/dotfiles/README.md

 ### IBus input methods

 By default ibus-daemon comes with `Super-Space` as a shortcut to switch between input methods (e.g. between EN and CN).
-This doesn't work because it conflicts with Openbox's window context menu shortcut.
+This doesn't work because it conflicts with the xmodmap settings.

 To fix, go into IBus preferences, and changes the "Next input method" setting to `<Control><Alt>g`.